The writing of publications is often difficult during every-days work and takes a lot of time. Reasons for this are:

 5. Practical help: how to handle Co-authors, criteria for authorship, choice of the journal, organization of the publishing process

 Since most PhD students have already some experience with the publication process, the workshop will not completely start at “zero”.
 There will be no long lectures but the themes will be developed in discussions using the example of own projects.
 Exchange and motivation between the participants is a central element of the workshop.
-Each student brings her/his own paper-project.
+Each student brings her/his own paper-project and works on it during most of the workshop time.
 Prerequisite is that the participants have all necessary data ready and a more or less clear idea about the content of the paper.
 It would be helpful if the participants already have some knowledge in “Scientific English”.
-Goal of the workshops is that everyone leaves with a draft of his paper.
+Experience shows that every participant will probably leave with a draft of at least 2 sections of his/her paper (either introduction, methods and/or results).